 Since the last bi-weekly payroll of $15,000 was incurred in the month of September but not paid in that month itself, the amount will not be included on September’s income statement.
 This will cause the company’s total wages to be understated than what was actually incurred in the month of September which in turn causes the company’s profit to appear higher than actual.

 The entry will be made at September-end as follows: — Credit wages payable $14,000 –Debit wages expense $14,000.
 This entry results in a more complete, accurate presentation of the company’s liabilities and expenses on its financial statements for September in comparison to the cash method of accounting.

 Accrued Liabilities Video

-This has been a guide to what is Accrued Liabilities.
-Here we discuss this with practical accrued liabilities examples (Starbucks).
-Here we also look at Accrued Liabilities Journal Entries with examples and its importance.
+This has been a guide to what is Accrued Liabilities and its definition.
+Here we discuss accrued liabilities journal entries along with practical examples (Starbucks) and its importance.
 You may also have a look at these articles below to learn more about Accounting basics –

 - Deferred Revenue Expenditure | Definition

 - Top 4 Best Examples of Deferred Revenue

 - Accounting Equation Formula | Examples

 - What are the Liabilities Accounting?